*indicates graduate-level course.

 This course is the second required course in the quantitative methods sequence in the IU sociology graduate program.

 Prior to this, I was the lab instructor for two semesters when this course was taught by Prof. Scott Long.

 *SOC-554 - Statistical Techniques in Sociology - Lab Instructor, with Prof. Patricia McManus - Indiana University

 This graduate-level course provides a systematic introduction to the classical linear regression model used to analyze continuous outcomes.

 Students will gain an understanding of the foundational principles and assumptions of the linear regression model.

 Other statistical techniques for observational data are discussed including survey estimation, instrumental variable estimation, and structural equation models.

 (taken from Prof. McManus' syllabus)

-SOC-100 - Introduction to Sociology - Instructor of Record
+MAT/SST-115 - Introduction to Statistics - Instructor of Record - Grinnell College

 Statistical methods allow practitioners to uncover patterns and relationships in the natural and social world.
 However, with the increasing availability and accessibility of data and tools for analysis, it is becoming even more important for citizens to be able to discern the qualities of rigorous data analysis.
 This course introduces students to the basics of data analysis for statistical inference.
 Students will learn about data structures, collecting data, summarizing and visualizing data, and various methods to analyze data.
 The course will emphasize substantive interpretation and effective communication of results from analyses to an audience.
 Students will also learn to use the software package, STATA, during the course of the semester as they complete lab exercises.